polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 ### How can I link to other docs in my documentation?

 Use absolute paths starting with `/` and ending with `.md`, like `/knowledgebase/getting-started/index.md`.
-Never use relative paths with ".." that point to content outside of `/docs`.

 ### How can I link to source code in my documentation?